Information for Faculty

 Faculty Protocol for Providing Academic Accommodations

-- Read the accommodation letter with the student.
+- Read the accommodation letter.

 - Ask the student about their individual learning needs and how you can work together to ensure the student is able to perform to their best ability in your class.